Exnihilum/fractiomatix/README.md

 # fractiomatix
-Mathematical code repository for matrices and specific combinatorial problems of interest.<br>
+Mathematical code repository for matrices and specific combinatorial problems of interest.

+There is a dependency on [jfreechart] (https://github.com/jfree/jfreechart) for drawing routines.

 Current contents: